singularityhacker/Content/Writing_on_GitHub.md

 6. Writing Produced by Software

-   I’m fascinated by how content generation is becoming so within the capabilities of software.
+   I'm fascinated by how content generation is falling within the domain of computer science.
 With the announcement of language models like GPT-3, I think we should be exploring how we can leverage these technical capabilities to augment our content creation.

 7. Versioned Canonical Links